 {Editor’s note: The intention of this section is to describe any behaviour specific to MCUs with regards to telepresence support.
 CLUE itself being a point to point protocol simplifies protocol handing.
 The support of multipoint is still an open area of discussion in CLUE, i.e. the method of support of switched and composed captures is still to be agreed.}

+In order to support multipoint control function except follow the existing definition in H.323/6.8 the MCU and GK should support CLUE features newly added.

+CLUEControlCapability feature to indicate support of a CLUE signalling.

+CLUE Encoding Correlation containing the relevant encodingID is appended to each configuration.

+MCU should support CLUE message.

+The endpoint then uses CLUE messages to perform the procedures of [IETF CLUE SIG].

+MCU should support the Interaction of CLUE protocol and H.323 protocol stack following the section 8.4.

 ____________________